sparkfun/Qwiic_Template_Py/README.md

            +---  ...
 Any other file, directory or resource that makes up the package
 ```

-Note: The souce of the implementation must be contain the [property license attribution statement](#source-code-license-attribution)
+Note: The souce of the implementation must be contain the [license attribution statement](#source-code-license-attribution)

 The LICENSE File
 ----------------